Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Related Work

-\textbf{Shape from Template (SfT).} This class of techniques assumes a 3D shape prior called a \textit{template}.
+\textbf{Non-Rigid Structure from Motion (NRSfM)} operates on point tracks over the input monocular views \cite{Bregler2000, Torresani2008}.
+It factorizes them into camera poses and deformable (per-frame) geometry of observed surfaces.
+Assuming that accurate point tracks can be obtained is a restrictive assumption.
+If points of the input views are tracked densely, NRSfM can then even be used to obtain dense surfaces \cite{Garg2013, Ansari2017, Parashar2018}.
+Both neural NRSfM methods for the sparse \cite{Kong2019,Novotny2019,Wang2021} and dense \cite{sidhu2020neural} cases were recently proposed in the literature.
+Deep NRSfM \cite{Kong2019,Novotny2019,Wang2021,sidhu2020neural} is related to NRSfM in that it lifts 2D input points in 3D and does not rely on 3D supervision.
+Ub4D is similar to NRSfM in that 1) it has the least number of assumptions (no training datasets, no 3D priors) and 2) requires camera or object movement while recording the scene.
+It differs from NRSfM in that it operates directly on images with no need for 2D correspondences. \textbf{Shape from Template (SfT).} This class of techniques assumes a 3D shape prior called a \textit{template}.
 SfT is then posed as the problem of tracking and deforming the template so that the new states plausibly reproject to the input images \cite{Salzmann2007, Ngo2015, yu2015direct,NRST_GCPR2018}.
 While some approaches have demonstrated accurate results, even for larger deformations, they come at the cost of being category-specific (\textit{e.g.,} they only work for humans~\cite{habermann2019,Bogo:ECCV:2016}).
 Further, the assumption of a known 3D template is limiting when dealing with unknown objects.
 Moreover, obtaining the template usually requires a separate step, which can be difficult. $\phi$-SfT \cite{Kairanda2022} explains 2D observations through physics-based simulation of the deformation process.
 In contrast to them, we do not model physics laws explicitly.
 Moreover, we target a different class of non-rigid objects (thin surfaces \cite{Kairanda2022} \textit{vs} articulated objects).
 Deep SfT or direct surface regression methods assume multiple states available for training \cite{shimada2019ismo, FuentesJimenez2021}.
 Our approach differs from SfT in that it only requires 2D images as input.
 Nonetheless, it can benefit from a subset of frames observing static scene states to initialise the canonical volume.
 Note that---in contrast to SfT techniques---observing a scene under rigidity assumption \cite{yu2015direct} or having a template in advance from elsewhere is not a strict requirement for us.